Creating a Deck Around an Above-ground Pool or Spa

 - With the Select Objects tool still selected, click in the new Deck room, that encompasses the pool, to select it and click the Open Object edit button.

-- It is likely that you will select the pool instead of the room.
+- It is likely that you will select the pool instead of the room first.
 Click the Select Next Object edit button or press the Tab

 key until the room is selected.